-Recently, we have been made aware of an ongoing social engineering scam where an individual or individuals have been purporting to be representatives of Mizuho Bank, Ltd or Mizuho International plc, in order to conduct external scams.
+Recently, we have been made aware of an ongoing social engineering scam where an individual or individuals have been purporting to be representatives of Mizuho Bank, Ltd or Mizuho International plc, in order to scam unsuspecting consumers.
 Please be aware that we do not provide retail investor services in the EMEA region; therefore, please be cautious if you receive a phone call or electronic communication related to the offering of any type of consumer based service.

 If you wish to report any suspicious communication, or clarify if something you have received is truly from Mizuho, please email us at: Mizuho enquiries or Mizuho External Communications.
 Alternatively, please make contact with us via our published switchboard telephone numbers, found on our Locations page.

 Reporting scams and fraud: For further information, and to better protect yourself from acts of scam or fraud, please visit the UK's FCA’s Scam Smart website, or the equivalent for your country.